fhildeb/lukso-node-guide/6-blockchain-clients/07-router-config.md

 ### 6.7.2 Resolve the Node's Hardware Address

-Now we can retrieve the information about the MAC addresses
+Now we can retrieve the information about the MAC addresses.

 ```sh
 ip link show
 ```

 The output will list all the network interfaces on the system.
-Look into the interface that is used to broadcast and send information to the outside world using an Ethernet connection.
+Look into the interface used to broadcast and send information to the outside world using an Ethernet connection.
 The entry you're looking for looks like this:

 ```sh
 <NETWORK_INFERFACE_NAME>: <BROADCAST,MULTICAST,UP,LOWER_UP> ...